 This move helps with general fitness, increases blood flow to the whole body, strengthens your arms and is a fast movement that is generally required in swimming.

-Burpees are a whole-body workout which specifically use your hamstrings, quads, calves, abdominals, pecs, triceps and deltoids.
+Burpees are a whole-body workout that specifically uses your hamstrings, quads, calves, abdominals, pecs, triceps and deltoids.

 How to perform: start from a standing position and then drop to a horizontal plank position.
 Form a chest to floor press up, then jump your feet up behind your hands or near your hips from the plank position.
 Add another jump to lift your body to stand upright and lift your arms up with your head tucked in.
 You should form a push and glide streamline position and jump in the air as explosively as you can.
 Land softly with your knees slightly bent, fall onto your bum and then onto your back for the reverse burpee.
 Lie on your back and tuck your knees to your chest.
 Use the momentum that is created and try to rock back onto your feet with your legs kept as close together as possible.